 Test 2 description

-The proposed second aspect consists in signaling the maximum multi-type tree depth information as an array of maximum MTT depths, indexed by the quad-tree depth.
+The proposed second aspect is built onto the first one.
+It consists in signaling the maximum multi-type tree depth information as an array of maximum MTT depths, indexed by the quad-tree depth.
 The second aspect modified the VVC syntax both in the SPS and in the slice header.
 The modified SPS syntax is depicted by the following Table 2.